Zaka4321/CS412/README.md

 #### **Classification Results**:
 - **Round 1**:
-  - The classification model achieved an accuracy of **XX%**, with the most challenging categories being "travel" and "fitness" due to overlapping features.
+  - The classification model achieved an accuracy of **69%%**, with the most challenging categories being "travel" and "fitness" due to overlapping features.
   - Adjustments in feature selection slightly improved performance for subsequent rounds.

 - **Round 2**:
-  - Accuracy improved to **YY%** after including additional features like engagement metrics and text embeddings.
+  - Accuracy improved to **38%%** after including additional features like engagement metrics and text embeddings.
   - The model struggled with classifying smaller categories due to class imbalance.

 - **Round 3**:
-  - Final accuracy: **ZZ%**.
+  - Final accuracy: **%**.
 The inclusion of more balanced training data significantly improved overall results.

 ---